kwoodham/sublime/README.md

 Note that this structure is representative - currently there are only a handful of "hard-coded" aspects of this structure that you should constrain yourself to if you want all of the wiki commands to work:

-1. The top-level wiki folder is the Sublime Text project folder
+1. The top-level wiki folder is the Sublime Text project folder (all paths in the wiki are relative and any absolute paths processed by the scripts are "rooted" to this directory)
 2. There is a "year" folder (e.g. 2015) at the top level of the wiki
 3. Each "namespace" folder has an `index.md` in it - this includes the top-level wiki folder, the year folders, and any other top-level folder or lower-level folder with a defined namespace.

 Some clarification is necessary on this last point.
 In the above hierarchy, I have shown support folders and support files in each of the namespace folders.
 You can drop any type of file in any of the folders and then link to it from within the `index.md` file or any other markdown file in the directory.
 Say, for instance, you attended a conference and received all the presentation files: you might, then, have a page that is `conference.md` that captures your notes, and--just to keep the namespace directory clean--set up a folder `conference/` and in it place all of the presentation files.
 Then in your `conference.md` file you might reference a specific presentation using `[Presentation A](./conference/presentationA-file.ppt)`, and in your namespace `index.md` file  you put in a link to `./conference.md` as an important conference that pertains to the project.
 Because you are only using `conference/` for local file storage, we're not considering it a namespace, so it probably doesn't make sense to put an `index.md` file in it.

 __"So why `index.md` and not some other name?"__  In my system I give the the namespace folder a descriptive name already, so I don't need to also give the anchor file a descriptive name as well.
 So to me a `[Systems Engineering Reference](./references/systems-engineering/index.md)` link makes more sense than a `[Systems Engineering Reference](./directory1/directory2/systems-engineering.md)` link, where I don't have any idea about the purpose of `directory1` or `directory2` unless I look inside.
 When I'm using my file explorer to find the right folder to drop something into, it helps to have descriptive folder names; and if I have descriptive folder names, I don't have to double-up by having a descriptive anchor file name.
 So I chose `index.md`.
-You can use whatever you want, but the advantage of using `index.md` is that you can use the `index_check` command (which assumes the existence of an `index.md` file) to make sure that all of the "stuff" in the namespace is referenced.
-It's very easy to dump something in a folder, and then not having any wiki content that points to it.
+You can use whatever you want, but I have the existence of an `index.md` file assumed in a few of the scripts, such as `index_check` and `form_index`.

 So if you set up a project and know that there will be lots of associated meetings, files, sub-topics, etc... it's probably wise to consider it as having its own "namespace" (project folder) and then have an `index.md` file in it.
 This namespace folder can have subfolders (which can be other namespaces), other Markdown files, supporting files, etc...